dolittle-entropy/projections/Documentation/index.md

 process with the process that defines the projections.
 It has however been architected in a way to allow for separating these and formalize the engine as an official runtime service.

+The design of how this should work, its API and ideas date back a decade and has been loosely inspired by the initial C# stab at defining an API that can be found [here](https://github.com/dolittle-entropy/MapReduce).

 ## State

 The projection engine stores 2 types of state; documents in a read / view cache, often referred to as